EnCiv/civil-pursuit/README.md

 to define the variable in the class you are using it in

 app\models\political-party\index.js defines the class PoliticalParty which extends Mungo.Model and includes
-- the 'collection' name in the db 'political_parties'
+- the 'collection' name in the db 'political_party'
 - the 'schema' object of the collection
 - the version of the schema (used for migration)
 - the list of migrations which are .js files in ./migrations like 1.js and then 2.js